 Have fun!
 Golf is a game and games should be fun.
 Take the time to enjoy your day outdoors and away from work.
 Play with your friends or family and enjoy their company.

-Dr. Arrington and Dr. Wray firmly believe that healthy spines have more fun.
-They are ready and able to help you find the quality spine care that you need.
+Dr. Arrington firmly believes that healthy spines have more fun.
+He is ready and able to help you find the quality spine care that you need.
 With over 16 years of experience and training in chiropractic, nutrition, physiotherapy, kinesiotaping, soft tissue therapy, advanced practice nursing, and family medicine there is certainly something our clinic can do for you.

 If back pain is holding you back from doing the things you love, maybe it's time to give our Twin Falls chiropractic and medical clinic a call and let us help you "Get BACK to being YOU"!